 - 幹 “gàn” means “do” (and also means the f-word) and is most commonly heard in phrases like 幹嘛/干嘛 (gànma), meaning “what are you doing”.

-The remaining three groups will be the subject of a similar article next week.
+The remaining three groups will be the subject of a similar article next time.
 By way of rounding this one off, though, I’d like to address a key question.
 Does it matter?
 If you write 己经, 周未 or 两干块, most people will understand what you mean, they might not even notice the incorrect characters if they don’t pay attention.
 So why bother?

 There are several reasons.
 First, some of the differences are crucial when dealing with handwriting input.
-If the strokes are in different directions, such as for 千 and 干, the input method won’t recognise the character if you get it wrong (for instance, you can’t write these characters using Google’s handwriting recognition with the wrong stroke direction).
+If the strokes are in different directions, such as for 千 and 干, the input method won’t recognize the character if you get it wrong (for instance, you can’t write these characters using Google’s handwriting recognition with the wrong stroke direction).

 Second, writing things correctly gives a neat and thorough impression.
 You can certainly understand what I want to say in English if I write “They have recieved teh pakcage”, but I think most of us share the idea that following a common standard is good and generally improves communication.

-That said, the only place someone is going to really care what you write is probably in a classroom or when you sit an exam.
+That said, the only place someone is going to really care about what you write is probably in a classroom or when you sit for an exam.
 This doesn’t mean that it’s unimportant, but it means that you need to decide for yourself how thorough you want to be!